ksred/ccswitch/README.md

 ## 🎯 What is this?

-`ccswitch` (formerly `ccsplit`) helps you create and manage git worktrees with a clean, intuitive interface.
+`ccswitch` helps you create and manage git worktrees with a clean, intuitive interface.
 Each worktree gets its own directory, letting you work on multiple features simultaneously without stashing changes or switching branches in place.

 ## ✨ Features